 By the time Fermor rolled into town in the 1930s, the baths were still going strong.
 Following the defeat of Austria-Hungary in World War I, the region had passed from Hungarian to Romanian control, though Fermor describes a still-surviving ethnic tapestry of well-to-do Hungarians, Romanians, Germans and Slavs, collectively enjoying the decadence of the casinos, the baths, the drinks and the dance.

-During the Ceaușescu years, after World War II, the baths endured but the decadence did not.
+During the Ceaușescu years, after World War II, the baths survived but the decadence did not.
 Communists tended to be ideologically uncomfortable with the notion of wealthy people “taking the waters.”
 The Baths of Hercules were opened up to mass tourism and given a kind of working-class, medicinal cast.
 Big hotels and recreational cooperatives were built up around the central spa, but the historic core remained intact.

 It was only after 1989 and the fall of Communism that the whole thing began to unravel.

 I first visited the Baths of Hercules in 2012 on assignment for Lonely Planet.
-Armed with Fermor’s book, I was expecting to find illustrious terracotta balustrades and egg-shaped cupolas, but instead what I saw were broken windows, chipped statues, rusting pipes, and formerly magnificent neo-baroque buildings sliding into the Cerna River that runs through the resort.
+Armed with Fermor’s book, I was expecting to find those illustrious terracotta balustrades and egg-shaped cupolas, but instead what I saw were broken windows, chipped statues, rusting pipes, and neo-baroque buildings sliding into the Cerna River that runs through the resort.
 My strongest memory from that trip is of flies and stench.
 I was witnessing the decomposition first-hand.